hideonbush-fake/Phishing-Analysis/README.md

 ### Skills Learned

-- Experienced in documenting and communicating phishing analysis findings, ensuring that security teams and stakeholders receive clear, actionable insights to strengthen organizational security posture.
+- Experienced in documenting and communicating phishing analysis findings
 - Skilled in identifying and analyzing malicious URLs and attachments, utilizing security tools to detect phishing links, malware payloads, and exploit attempts before they compromise systems.
 - Hands-on experience in analyzing email headers, tracing sender origins, and investigating suspicious email content to determine legitimacy and detect malicious intent.
-- Proficient in conducting methodical phishing email analysis, examining key indicators such as sender behavior, message content, and embedded threats to identify fraudulent attempts.

 ### Tools Used